 Moving abroad, whether temporarily to experience a new way of life or permanently to take up a dream job, is becoming increasingly popular for Australians.
 In fact, the Australian Bureau of Statistics says one resident relocates overseas every one minute and 49 seconds.
+But whata about those hidden expenses that creep up on you?

-But what starts as an exciting relocation can quickly drain your time and financial resources if you don’t plan your move carefully with the help of international moving specialists.
+What starts as an exciting relocation can quickly drain your time and financial resources if you don’t plan your move carefully with the help of international moving specialists.
 There are numerous inconspicuous expenses when swapping your postcode for something exotic – read on for a succinct guide on the hidden costs to be wary of when moving abroad.

 Moving abroad, especially for families, means packing up your life, lock stock and barrel, and moving it halfway across the world.
 International sea freight is an obvious cost of moving your furniture, vehicles and valuable items – but had you considered insuring your possessions during the journey?